-SEN profiles are drawn up to inform all staff of an individual student's need.
-Students with high level needs may have additional targets included on the SEN profile linked to specialist interventions.
-Students with specialist intervention targets and with statements or EHCP plans will be reviewed each term with the parents and student.
-Students with statements and/or Educational Health Care Plans will have a formal annual review of their plan when all involved professionals will be invited to attend.
+SEND profiles are drawn up to inform all staff of an individual student's need.
+Students with high level needs may have additional targets included on the SEND profile linked to specialist interventions.
+Students with specialist intervention targets and with EHCP plans will be reviewed each term with the parents and student.
+Students with Educational Health Care Plans will have a formal annual review of their plan when all involved professionals will be invited to attend.
 Students are encouraged to participate in the review and target setting process.

-An SEN profile is written for students on the SEN register, except those with identified mental health issues (SEMH).
+A SEND profile is written for students on the SEND register, except those with identified mental health issues (SEMH).
 For these students, due to the confidential nature of the need, a profile is not available but relevant information to support the student is shared as appropriate and with parental/student permission.
-All other SEN student profiles are amended as and when appropriate, but may stay the same for a longer period of time if needs do not alter.
+All other SEND student profiles are amended as and when appropriate, but may stay the same for a longer period of time if needs do not alter.
 It is a tool to guide and support teachers, parents and students on how best to support the learning of the specific student.
 This profile does not have specific targets.
 This profile is written by the parent and student in conjunction with the SENCo.